LS31/clinicalr/README.md

   - Units used in the functions can be inconsistent (m versus cm, s versus ms) on purpose to best suit the most common usage of certain formulae.
 - *Single entry functions if possible*
   - If multiple methods or formulae are known for the same phenomenon (e.g. body surface are), a single function is provided and the specific method can be specified as an argument.
 A default method is specified, if possible.
 This approach is not used if the parameters for functions differ.

+# Practical notes on the use of the unit attribute

+If applicable, functions will return numeric values with a unit attribute using the [units](https://r-quantities.github.io/units/) package.
+This is to be as explicit as possible to the end user about the generated data.
+However, the unit attributes may sometimes be bothersome.
+Use `units::drop_units(x)` to drop the unit attribute.
+Load the ggforce package (an extension of ggplot) if you want to incorporate the unit attribute in the scales of a ggplot figure (see [ggforce reference page Position scales for units data](https://ggforce.data-imaginist.com/reference/scale_unit.html)).

 # How to install